 In March 1970, US officials in the area told one of the authors that Israel would need twenty-five times the air strength she possessed in June 1967, in order to have the same preemptive capability that was applied so decisively at that time.
-Now the factor may val, and the US, short of land bases and with little support from NATO allies to the north, faces its most severe diplomatic challenge since the end of World War II.

-The Arab-Israeli conflict has given the USSR a pretext for penetration of the Mediterranean/Middle East area.
-In this strategically important region, Israel fights for survibe over forty.
+Now the factor may be over forty.
 Even the qualitative superiority of Israel, which officials believe more than offset the quantitative superiority of the Arab air forces, is changing.
 Given time, the Arabs probably will develop into fair, if not good, fighter pilots.
 The Egyptian Air Force could become a very potent force by 1971, for their MIG-21s are roughly equal to our F-4s.
 Such changes alone contribute to an imbalance.